aws-playground/project_eks-dr-workshop-/README.md

   * Traffic distribution between EKS Clusters is done by Route 53.
   * Adjust the traffic ratio between EKS Clusters using Route53's weighted routing function.
 * Cross-AZ Traffic
-  * Since most Pods exist in only one AZ, Cross-AZ Traffic caused by communication between Pods is reduced, which reduces latency and traffic costs.
+  * Since most pods exist in only one AZ, Cross-AZ Traffic caused by communication between pods is reduced, which reduces latency and traffic costs.
 * HA in case of AZ failure
   * If an AZ failure occurs, traffic is not sent to the AZ where the failure occurred through Route 53's health check.